USCGC Hornbeam: Career

+On 25 May, 1972 Hornbeam collided in heavy fog with a Brazilian freigher Docelago and suffered damage on the starboard bow.
+There were no injuries and she returned to port under her own power.

-From July 1976, through 29 April 1977, the ship underwent an overhaul at the Coast Guard Yard at Curtis Bay, MD.
+Hornbeam stayed in Woods Hole until July 1976 when she left for an overhaul at the Coast Guard Yard at Curtis Bay, MD.
 From 29 April 1977, Hornbeam was stationed at Cape May, NJ, and used as an Aids to Navigation Boat.
 In January and February 1994, Hornbeam, during a record cold spell, spent seven weeks breaking ice and installing ice buoys in the Delaware Bay and Delaware River.

 She was decommissioned on 30 September 1999, and put up for sale.

 M/V Rum Cay Grace

 In January 2009, Hornbeam was purchased by Integrated Technologies & Systems, Ltd and rechristened M/V Rum Cay Grace, getting underway in February for Rum Cay, Bahamas.
 Along the way, the crew spotted and salvaged a US Navy Northrop BQM-74 Chukar target drone.

 Rum Cay Grace transported emergency relief supplies from Miami, Florida, following the 2010 Haiti earthquake.
 Following her relief efforts, while anchored in Port-au-Prince, Rum Cay Grace was stolen by smugglers and abandoned near the Panama Canal.
 She and six other ships broke loose from their moorings and were driven onto the rocks in 2013.